 Small Hand Towel- Clean your hands after changing that spare tire.

-Hand Sanitizer- A must if you have kids.
+Hand Sanitizer or baby wipes- A must if you have kids.

 Bottle of Ibuprofen or equivalent- Keep with First Aid Kit.